CastagnaIT/plugin.video.netflix/README.md

 [Click here to open the Wiki page with the instructions](https://github.com/CastagnaIT/plugin.video.netflix/wiki/How-to-export-and-sync-tv-shows-and-movies-in-Kodi-library)

 ### How to share the exported content in the library with multiple devices

 Is possible to share the same Kodi/Netflix library with multiple devices where each device has its own Kodi installation.
 In order to work it is necessary use Kodi with a MySQL server.

 [Click here to open the Wiki page with the instructions](https://github.com/CastagnaIT/plugin.video.netflix/wiki/Library-settings)

 ### Notice for the use of auto-update and auto-sync with Netflix "My List" feature

 AN INTENSIVE USE OF THIS FEATURES due to many exported tv shows MAY CAUSE A TEMPORARY BAN OF THE ACCOUNT that varies starting from 24/48 hours.
 Use at your own risk.

 If it happens often, there is the possibility to exclude the auto update from the tv shows, by open context menu on a tv show and selecting `Exclude from auto update`.

 ## Something doesn't work

 If something doesn't work for you, please:
-1. Open add-on settings, go to in Expert page and change "Debug logging level" to "Verbose"
+1. Open add-on settings, go to in Expert page and change `Debug logging level` to `Verbose`
 2. Enable the Debug log in your Kodi settings
 3. Perform the actions that cause the error, so they are written in the log
-4. Open a new github issue (Problem report) by following the instructions in the report
+4. Open a new github issue (of type *Problem report*) by following the instructions in the report

 We can't help you if you don't provide detailed information (i.e. explanation and full debug log) on your issue.
 Please also use a service like pastebin or better [Kodi paste](http://paste.kodi.tv) to provide logs and refrain from uploading them to where they'll be hidden behind an ad-wall or any other sketchy services.